Zimmerman verdict gives U.S. cable networks rare Saturday boost

-LOS ANGELES, July 15 (Reuters) - About 10.6 million people tuned in Saturday night to U.S. cable news networks to watch the verdict in George Zimmerman’s murder trial, boosting viewership in a usually slow time slot, according to early figures obtained by Reuters on Monday.
+LOS ANGELES (Reuters) - About 10.6 million people tuned in Saturday night to U.S. cable news networks to watch the verdict in George Zimmerman’s murder trial, boosting viewership in a usually slow time slot, according to early figures obtained by Reuters on Monday.

 The four major networks, which aired gavel-to-gavel coverage of the three-week trial, each pulled in more than 1 million viewers when the verdict was announced around 10 p.m.
 EDT.